epccs/Eagle/Gravimetric/Status.md

             after devl and testing serial and I2C lib's for the DA's start this update change m324pb to AVR128DA48
             change m328pb to AVR128DA32
+            Add redundant SD cards, IOFF buffers might be used to enable one or the other data and clock Measure power to SD cards, high side current sensor, wait for stable before removing power.
+            Add LED to show SD power, brightness proportional to current.
+            Add a checksum of the previous file to the current file as it is added, then make a checksum for the next file during the readback test.
+            When the MCU has free time and enough power, it could verify the checksums between cards.
+            That may also make data tampering detectable.

         ^2  Done: Design, Layout (#=done), BOM,
             WIP: Review*,